cis350/350S20-42/README.md

 **Vaccine Scheduling Application README**

-summary of files and what they are:
+Summary of files and what they are:

 mainLogin.js -> This is the main javascript file that uses node express to connect and to load the website up.

 *important* it has a variable called currentUser that holds the User object of the user who logged in after someone logged in
-	TODO: forgot to change currentUser to null once someone logged out. also to add functionality to the adding staff to a hospital form.
+ODO: forgot to change currentUser to null once someone logged out. also to add functionality to the adding staff to a hospital form.

 User.js -> This is the schema for the database.
 It contains structures used in both the mobile app and website